mesosphere/dcos-commons/docs/pages/operations-guide.md

 ```

 If the Scheduler is still restarting, DC/OS will not be able to route to it and this command will return an error message.
 Wait a short while and try again.
 You can also check the Services tab within the DC/OS UI to see what the status of the restart is.

-#### Advanced update actions

-There are several commands available to provide finer grained control of an update to a service.

 ##### Pause